 We all pretty much accept that music is food for the soul, but we rarely ponder on the meaning of this.
 This is a “fact” that we primarily intuit, but there is something to be said about the nearly magical nature of sonic harmony.
 When a situation becomes dire and days acquire all shades of blue, we often turn to music for soothing comfort.
 But if we feel the anxiety melting away, does that register on a biological level?
 Can music actually reduce stress?
-As a busy working mum rocking a freelance copywriter website I would love to know.

 When it comes to the effects of music on your brain and your body, the scientific community has a lot of ground yet to cover, but if the scope of amassed research indicates anything, it is that music can be very beneficial for both psychological and physiological state of the listener.
 As soon as the song starts, it has a profound and distinct effect on numerous biological processes in our bodies.
 For example, it can completely change the “rhythm” of your pulse, it can alter blood sugar levels, respiratory rates and it can even hinder fatigue.

 But what about brain activity?
 The harmonious patterns in music engage different parts of our brains, prompting us to memorize those melodies and lyrics and, if we are in a particularly good mood, shout them back at the speakers.
 Listening to ambient music can improve your creativity, but by composing your own music (which you can easily do these days by downloading apps and programs), you can improve the neuron connectivity and make yourself smarter!
 Such facts imply that music can be a great aid to cognitive processes when you are stressed.